 3. Those to leave behind

 An efficient lead scoring strategy will turn your sales and marketing team into sharpshooters.
-They will have insight into the leads, offering them the information required to handle each category from potential big-time client to visitors.
+They will have insight into the leads, offering them the information required to handle each category from potential big-time clients to visitors.
 Unfortunately, many businesses do not use lead scoring.

 What is lead segmentation?